metrorailings/OwlBlog/content/posts/week-15-quick-insights.md

 New England is making hay here early using rub routes.

 This Bengals defense making silly mistakes in coverage.
 Why are you playing off coverage on N'Keal Harry, of all people?

+Now that Cincinnati started playing more aggressive man coverage, New England's depth receivers are struggling to matriculate the ball downfield.

+The right side of New England's offensive line is struggling to hold up in pass protection, it seems.